-Modern software delveopment stands on the shoulders of third-party frameworks and libraries, many of which are open source.
-This leads to fantastic possibilities in software composition and productivity, but also means that most projects depend on massive amounts of potentially vulnerable or malicious code.
+Modern software development stands on the shoulders of third-party frameworks and libraries, many of which are open source.
+This leads to fantastic possibilities in software composition and productivity, but it also means that most projects depend on massive amounts of potentially vulnerable or malicious code.

 Managing the different classes of threats from dependencies is complex, and there is no single tool to solve all problems.
-For most organizations, it is possible to reduce the risk through awareness and sound policies, and automation.
+For most organizations, it's possible to reduce the risk through awareness and sound policies, and automation.

 Examples of risks to consider and mitigate are:

-In this tech talk, we will take a look at typical threats and risks with third-party components and find pragmatic approaches to managing the risk, while staying productive.
+In this Tech Talk, we'll take a look at typical threats and risks with third-party components and find pragmatic approaches to managing the risk while staying productive.

-Software developers, software project managers, software product managers, information security professionals.
+Software developers, software project managers, software product managers, and information security professionals.